SpencerEricksen/informers/README.md

 - [Coding Selection (CS) and Adaptive Selection (AS)](https://github.com/wiscstatman/esdd/tree/master/informRset)

 ## Kinase screening data
-There are two main data directories
+There is one main data directory
-- `inf_newtargs/data/` - new screening data for PknB and BGLF4
+- `data` - new screening data for PknB and BGLF4, pre-processed PKIS1 and PKIS2 screening data

+The `data` folder also contains the following subdirectories:
+	- `compounds` - compound SMILES, Morgan fingerprints, and Morgan Jaccard distance matrices.
+	- `threshold_2sigma` - inferred target activity thresholds for assigning compound binary activity labels

+Codes for running baseline IBR methods and metrics evaluations are split into two folders:
+- `inf_newtargs` - baseline IBR methods on new targets (PknB and BGLF) and metrics evaluations
-- `inf_pkis1loto/data/` - pre-processed PKIS1 and PKIS2 screening data
+- `inf_pkis1loto` - baseline IBR methods for 224 PKIS1 targets and metrics evaluations

 ## Python environment
 This code was run in the following conda environment: